sofia-dominguezc/MNIST-diffusion/README.md

   <br><br>
 </div>

 The flow/diffusion model is not trained on the images directly but on the latent space of an autoencoder/VAE.
-To generate images, first sample random noise in the latent space, then apply the flow/diffusion model, and then apply the decoder.
+This allows the generation process to run on CPU and it means we must use the decoder after the SDE integration to get a sample image.

 <div align="center">
   <img src="images/flow_chart.png" width="813" height="312" alt="flow_chart"/>